-- Brown the meatballs in the lard deeply, then remove and reserve.
-Sweat the Ischnoderma or other mushrooms in the fat, then add shallot or onion and cook for a few minutes more.
+- Brown the meatballs well, until golden brown, then remove and reserve.
+Add the mushrooms and cook in the fat for 3-4 minutes, or until they've released their water, then add shallot or onion and cook for a few minutes more.
+See note*

 - If the pan looks dry, add some more fat.
 Add the flour and cook for 1 minute, stirring to coat with the fat.
 Add the brandy if using and cook for a minute.

-- Gradually add the stock, add the meatballs back to the pot, and and simmer on the lowest heat possible until the meatballs are tender, about 45 minutes (if you want to use heavy cream instead of sour cream, add that now).
+- Gradually add the stock, dash of Worcestershire.
+Add themeatballs back to the pot, and and simmer on the lowest heat possible until the meatballs are tender, about 45 minutes (if you want to use heavy cream instead of sour cream, add that now).